HavidDulsman/Workout/README.md

 ## Brief
 As quoted from 'QAC - Fundamental Project Specification (DevOps Core)-revised':

-    " Your overall objective with thisproject is the following:
+    " Your overall objective with this project is the following:

     - To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training. "